openhab/org.openhab.binding.zwave/doc/innovus/smartpower_0_0.md

 ### Parameter 1: Report node

 Report changes in level to this node id
-Report Node, reports changes in level to this node id.

-Disabled if 0. -> Copied from SmartDimmer, as there's no config information available.
+<p&gtReport Node, reports changes in level to this node id.</p&gt <p&gtDisabled if 0. -> Copied from SmartDimmer, as there's no config information available.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.